qwaneu/qwaneu.github.io/_drafts/flow-distribution.md

 simplifying build scripts so that all developers can add tests or split files.

 These teams seem to be caught in a vicious cycle that becomes worse over time, as defects tend to increase when improvements are left out.
+Why is this?

-Improvements like adding unit and other automated tests are often understood to have a noticeable effect only on the medium to long term, which makes it hard to claim time for these.
+These improvements are often understood to only have a noticeable effect on the medium to long term, which makes it hard to set aside time for these.
 Investing in improvements would have a devastating effect on the amount the feature work the team could get done.
 Or has it?

 @TODO sketch this in a diagram of effects as well (possibly miro)
+@TODO abe lincoln quote about spending 45 mins of an hour sharpening the saw (maybe for outro)

 # Getting insight in your work: flow distribution